slemouton/_MODULES/README.md

 A collection of max modules built by Thomas and improved by Serge
 ### syntactic conventions
 each module start with :
-- tg. (thomas original modumlesà
+- tg. (thomas original modules
 - cg. (by slm for gadenstatter project)
 - iko. (by slm for maresz project)
 - slm.